zhukeev/camera_android_frame/README.md

 ### 🛠 How It Works

 - Internally uses an additional `ImageReader` with YUV format.
-- Converts one preview frame to JPEG on request.
 - Maintains low latency (~10–50ms) compared to `takePicture()`.
 - Avoids interrupting the preview or recording session